Coding-MS/Bootstrap/README.md

-This is the Repository for creating an webpage through using Bootstrap.
+This is the Repository created with Bootstrap about a Whiskey delivery business.